bodrick/awesome/TOPICS.md

 ## podman

 *   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
 Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
-Including Cloud, WireGuard, Automation, Home Assistant, and Networking.
+Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
 *   [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at: https://gitlab.com/89luca89/distrobox
 *   [kubernetes-sigs/kind](https://github.com/kubernetes-sigs/kind) - Kubernetes IN Docker - local clusters for testing Kubernetes
 *   [buraksenyurt/skynet](https://github.com/buraksenyurt/skynet) - Some kinds of programming tutorials on MacOS/Windows/Linux.
 There are 41 sample applications.

 ## privacy

 *   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
 Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
-Including Cloud, WireGuard, Automation, Home Assistant, and Networking.
+Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
 *   [hagezi/dns-blocklists](https://github.com/hagezi/dns-blocklists) - DNS-Blocklists: For a better internet - keep the internet clean!
 *   [mikeroyal/WireGuard-Guide](https://github.com/mikeroyal/WireGuard-Guide) - WireGuard Guide.
 Learn all  about WireGuard for Networking and in the Cloud (Azure, AWS, and GCP).
 *   [rhasspy/rhasspy](https://github.com/rhasspy/rhasspy) - Offline private voice assistant for many human languages